Let’s Get To The Bottom Of Misguided Claims Trying To Pin Renewable Energy As The Cause Of Electricity Prices Spikes

 Defend Yourself Against Rising Power Rates

 According to CEO of Energy Action, Ivan Slavich “The Government are doing all this advertising about prices going down, but prices are going up”.
 So how should you protect yourself from these price spikes and reduce your power bills?

-Investing in solar energy for your home is the best defence against the rise of power bills.
+Investing in solar energy for your home is the best defence against rising electricity prices.
 Not only will you be generating your own energy to use how you please, but with the addition of a solar battery, you are able to store the excess energy you don’t use throughout the day, to use during peak utility cost times.

 Solar Government rebates, known as the Small-scale Renewable Scheme are still available across Australia which contributes to the initial costs of a solar system and the installation, as well as some states providing additional schemes to assist in the cost of batteries.